Skip to main content

 What Are Drivers Covered For Under SABS In Ontario?

-Did you know Statutory Accident Benefits Schedule is included with all automobile policies and have accident benefits in Ontario?
+Did you know the Statutory Accident Benefits Schedule is included with all automobile policies and has accident benefits in Ontario?

 An injury from a car accident can cause physical and financial damage.
 Statutory Accident Benefits ensure you get the healthcare and financial support you need when you need it the most.